kuro68k/KeioUtils/README.md

 * __CmdArgs__
   Handle command line arguments.
   Options can be specified by '/' or '-'.
 Options can have multiple names.
+Option parameters can be separated by a space or '='.
 Multiple data types supported.
 Anonymous arguments.
+Automatic help text generation.

 * __IntelHEX__
   Create/decode Intel HEX files.